tsaik/socialinvite2/README.md

 logic integrate with your service:

 - Send Invitation : You are the REST client, Social Invite is the REST server.
-- Receive Invitation Status : You are the REST server, Social Invite is the REST client.
+- Receive Invitation Delivery Status : You are the REST server, Social Invite is the REST client.
 - Report Click-Through : You are the REST client, Social Invite is the REST server.

 # Authentication